About our Founder

 Computational Linguistics FTW

 As Chief Operative of Operative Words, I have pioneered the use of computational linguistics as an adjunct to creative thinking, opening perspectives otherwise unachievable.
-A corpus linguistics engine with an 35-billion word database and powerful collocation tools reveals how words are related en masse.
+A corpus linguistics engine with a 50-billion word database and powerful collocation tools reveals how words are related en masse.
 Software permutation tools combine lists of words by brute force, presenting combinations that might not otherwise come to mind.
 Operative Words is, to the best of our knowledge, the first professional name developer to use recurrent neural networks (artificial intelligence, machine learning) to supplement name creation.
 We believe AI will lead to a new era of interesting and excellent brand names.

 Together, the rigor afforded by disciplined creativity, linguistics, trademark screening, and technology ensures the nearly-impossible task of naming is made immeasurably easier.